yanx27/Pointnet_Pointnet2_pytorch/README.md

 * Train Pointnet and Pointnet++ with 0.001 learning rate in Adam, 16 batchsize and decay 0.5 learning rate every 20 epochs can gain the results above.
 * **Class avg** is the mean IoU averaged across all object categories, and **inctance avg** is the mean IoU across all objects.
 * We did not use data augmentation (norm and randomly jitter) so the results is relatively lower than the official version's.
 * In official version PointNet, author use 2048 point cloud in training and 3000 point cloud with norm in testing.
-In official version PointNet++, author use 2048 point cloud with its norm ($B\times 2048\times 6$) in both training and testing.
+In official version PointNet++, author use 2048 point cloud with its norm (Bx2048x6) in both training and testing.